aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_mesh_guides/ratd_mesh_lab_guides/c1_l3vpn_lab_guide.rst

          The **RD** can be used to determine the origination point of the VPN route and the **RT** is used by the routers in the Service Provider network to determine if they should import the advertised route into their local routing table(s).
 If they receive a VPN route, they check the **RT** value and see if they have a matching **RT** configured in BGP.
-If they do, the import the route into the associated VRF.
+If they do, they import the route into the associated VRF.
 If they do not, they ignore the route.

       .. code-block:: text